-This type of lockdown is normally referred to when an environmental threat is present outside and it is not possible or advisable to evacuate the building.
-This type of action is normally in response to an air contaminant and involves keeping the air contaminates outside the building and keeping persons from unnecessarily putting themselves in medical danger.
+This type of lockdown is normally referred to when an environmental threat is present outside, and it is not possible or advisable to evacuate the building.
+This type of action is normally in response to an air contaminant and involves keeping the contaminated air outside the building and keeping people from unnecessarily putting themselves in medical danger.